zhanglj37/blcfa/README.md

 ```

-### EX2: Explore the Model Structure by Using Lasso Method to Detect Significant Loadings.
+### EX2: Explore the Model Structure by Detecting Significant Loadings with Lasso Method .

 ```r
 NZ=3